Football Association of Ireland: Controversies

+The FAI has been involved in a number of scandals and controversies during its existence.

+1990s (Merriongate)

-The FAI has been involved in a number of scandals and controversies during its existence, the most famous being the "Merriongate" controversy, which broke in 1996 when the media reported that in the 1990 and 1994 World Cups, the FAI had sought to acquire extra tickets for Ireland's matches by exchanging tickets it had been allocated for other games; sometimes with the relevant FAs, but sometimes with ticket touts.
-The FAI was left with many unsold tickets and heavy losses from these transactions. ("Merriongate" refers to the FAI's then-headquarters in Merrion Square, Dublin).
+For the 1990 and 1994 World Cups, the FAI had sought to acquire additional tickets for the national team's matches by exchanging them for tickets it had been allocated for other games.
+These exchanges were not only conducted with other football associations, but also exchanged with ticket touts.
+It later emerged that the FAI's honorary treasurer Joe Delaney, father of John Delaney, had engaged in the deals without the knowledge of the FAI executive.
+As a result, the FAI was left with many unsold tickets and incurred heavy losses from these transactions.
+The "Merriongate" controversy, so called after the FAI's then-headquarters in Merrion Square, broke in 1996 when the media reported on the events. ("Merriongate" refers to the FAI's then-headquarters in Merrion Square, Dublin).

+Night of the Long Knives

+The fallout of the Merriongate scandal led to a meeting of the FAI Council, later known as the FAI General Assembly, on 8 March 1996 to determine responsibility.
+Treasurer Joe Delaney was removed from his position after losing a vote of no confidence and was joined by President Louis Kilcoyne and General Secretary Sean Connolly.
+Due to the removal of multiple senior FAI officials at once, the event was compared to the Night of the Long Knives by the media.

+2000s

 The 2007 season saw the FAI start a five-year term of running the League of Ireland after merging with the League.
 There was controversy over the manner in which clubs were allocated between the two divisions of the new League, as simple promotion and relegation from the previous season's leagues was not used, but rather a weighting of results, infrastructure and finances.